Donidalorsen for hereditary angioedema

 The clinical efficacy, safety, and tolerability of donidalorsen were evaluated in a Phase 2 trial (NCT04030598) that enrolled 20 people with HAE, ages 21 to 66.
 Participants were randomly assigned to receive four monthly injections of 80 mg of donidalorsen or a placebo for a period of 17 weeks, or about four months.

 Mean monthly rates of swelling attacks were 90% lower with donidalorsen compared with the placebo over the course of the study, the results showed.
-From week five to week 17, 12 of the 13 patients given donidalorsen were completely free of swelling attacks, while none of the six patients given the placebo attained the same outcome.
+From week five to week 17, 12 of the 13 patients given donidalorsen were completely free of swelling attacks, while none of the six patients given the placebo reached the same outcome.
 Patients given donidalorsen also reported greater improvements in life quality compared with those given the placebo.

 OASIS-HAE Phase 3 trial